The SEC’s new sustainability rule: What to know to get started

 The Securities and Exchange Commission adopted final rules that require registrants to disclose certain climate-related information, outlined in their document, “The Enhancement and Standardization of Climate-Related Disclosures for Investors.”
-Many organizations are finding themselves at varying stages of readiness—and they likely fall within two main groups: those in the early stages of ESG program development, and those with established ESG functions looking to enhance their reporting capabilities.
+Many organizations are finding themselves at varying stages of readiness—and they likely fall within two main groups: those in the early stages of sustainability program development, and those with established sustainability functions looking to enhance their reporting capabilities.

 Here’s our breakdown of each category and the high-level compliance actions that are most important to each: